ahmadalwani168-sudo/ecommerce-conversion-growth-analysis/README.md

 * Business Insight Generation

-- Google drives high traffic volume, but traffic volume alone does not guarantee strong conversion performance.
-This highlights the importance of analyzing both traffic quantity and traffic quality.

 - Device conversion rates are relatively similar across desktop, mobile, and tablet.
 This suggests that the main conversion issue is more likely related to the funnel experience itself rather than one specific device type.